 Why Certificate Physical and Human Geography Book for UPSC Exam?

 The Certificate Physical and Human Geography is an accepted source by all the IAS aspirants to learn about climate change, climatic patterns, desserts, glaciers, types of natural vegetation, mountain chains, minerals or any other natural phenomenon.

 The book contains much of geographical knowledge that one needs to possess, hence IAS aspirants appearing for UPSC Civil Services Exam and candidates aspiring for other competitive exams highly rely on the book.

 How the book is helpful for aspirants in the IAS Mains Exam Preparation

-This book covers the basic details of most topics of physical and human geography in an easy to understand language with many illustrations, photographs, and maps along with detailed explanation.
+This book covers the basic details of most topics of physical and human geography in an easy-to-understand language with many illustrations, photographs, and maps along with a detailed explanation.

 The book is divided into 2 sections and they are:

 This section covers in-depth information about existing